tritemio/FRETBursts/docs/source/installation.rst

 =======================

 FRETBursts can be installed as a standard python package either via `conda` or PIP (see below).
-Being written in python, FRETBursts runs on Mac OSX, Windows and Linux.
+Being written in python, FRETBursts runs on OS X, Windows and Linux.

 In order to easily install the different dependencies, you need to